myh0301/KNOWHOW/README.md

 These two scripts are to transform the detection result into graph.
 And the benign one is also the get the Grubbs’ Test in the benign data according to Section 6.1 & 6.2.

 ### chainsummary.py
-This script is to generate the attack life cycle according to the result from ''alert_generate.py''.
+This script is to generate the attack life cycle according to the result from ''alert_generate.py'', which is the final result of KNOWHOW.